vinistoisr/focus-exporter/README.md

 ## Introduction

-Focus Exporter is a tool inspired by Microsoft Viva Insights, designed to help you collect and monitor metrics about your time spent in various applications and meetings on Windows.
-This project was a great opportunity to learn Go and delve into the world of performance metrics.
+Focus Exporter is a Prometheus Exporter for Windows, designed to collect and monitor metrics about your time spent on Windows.

-Heavily inspired by the Windows Exporter, Focus Exporter uses a combination of Windows API calls and Prometheus to collect and expose metrics about active windows, user inactivity, and focused window durations.
+Heavily inspired by the [Windows Exporter]([url](https://github.com/prometheus-community/windows_exporter)), Focus Exporter uses a combination of Windows API calls to collect and expose metrics about active windows, user inactivity, and focused window durations.

+By default, exposes a prometheus metrics endpoing at ```http://localhost:9183/metrics```

 ## Motivation

-Microsoft Viva Insights offers great metrics, but they are part of a broader suite of services.
-Focus Exporter is my effort to collect these metrics independently.
-This project allowed me to learn Go and leverage the power of AI tools like GitHub Copilot, Google AI Studio, and ChatGPT.
+Microsoft Viva Insights offers great metrics, but they are part of a broader suite of services through office 365.
+Focus Exporter is my effort to collect a subset of these metrics independently.
+This project is my first project in Golang, any feedback is very appreciated.

 ## Features

 - Collects metrics about focused windows and user inactivity.
-- Tracks time spent in meetings for applications like Microsoft Teams and Zoom.
+- Attempts to track time spent in meetings for applications like Microsoft Teams and Zoom.
 - Exposes metrics through a Prometheus endpoint.
 - Configurable through command-line parameters.
-- Supports privacy mode to avoid exposing sensitive window titles.
+- privacy mode to avoid exposing sensitive window titles.

 ## Usage

+This Prometheus Exporter creates and endpoint at ```http://$host:$port/metrics``` that must be scraped by a [Prometheus]([url](https://github.com/prometheus-community)) metrics server.
+From there, the data can be visualized in a program such as [Grafana]([url](https://github.com/grafana/grafana)).

+This does _not_ need to be ran as a Priviledged Administrator user.

 ### Command-line Parameters